sonicrules1234/tydle/README.md

 `tydle` is an extremely small subset of `yt-dlp`, written entirely in Rust.
 Unlike `yt-dlp` and all the video-downloaders based around or on it, `tydle` is meant to be minimal and provide a developer-facing API.
 It provides a heavily modular approach to extract video metadata, streams or the raw manifest from YouTube and a separate module for deciphering signatures.

-The purpose of `tydle` is not to be used as a CLI application or just as a Rust library, but to be ran on any platform, focused primarily on the client.
-It can be used in web-based projects through WebAssembly to run it on serverless functions and in other languages, like Go or Swift, with its FFI bindings.
+The purpose of `tydle` is not to be used just as a CLI application or as a Rust library, but to be ran on any platform, focused primarily on the client.
+It can be used in web-based projects through WebAssembly running on serverless functions (Or elsewhere compatible) and in other languages, like Go or Swift, with its FFI bindings.

 ## Usage